 - Address Block - Create separate short answer boxes to collect address information

 - "Add Other" option for radio and checkboxes.
 Add a unique short answer box to collect "other" information.

-- Sensitive data is required to be stored using the Encrypt Saved Data option under Security.
+- Sensitive and Confidential data are required to be stored using the Encrypt Saved Data option under Security.

-- Sensitive data may be stored according to the Data Storage Guidelines.
+- Sensitive and Confidential data may be stored according to the Data Storage Guidelines.

-- The form creator and college/division are responsibilie for all data collected.
+- The form creator and college/division are responsible for all data collected.

 - In the event of a security or data breach, the University Chief Information Security Officer must be notified immediately.

-- Users with access to sensitive data are required to attend FERPA and/or HIPAA training
+- Users with access to Sensitive and Confidential data are required to attend FERPA and/or HIPAA training

 Naming and Storing Conventions